ipld/specs/data-structures/cosmos/tendermint_chain.md

 	VotingPower Int
 }

+# Validators is a list of validators
+types Validators [Validator]

 # ValidatorSet represent a set of Validators at a given height.
 #
 # The validators can be fetched by address or index.